 What can I not do after a vitrectomy?

 After your procedure, you'll need to avoid activities such as driving, reading, and exercising for a determined amount of time.
 We'll work with you to make sure you understand post-care instructions based on your particular treatment plan.

 Expert Ophthalmic Care

 At Palm Beach Eye Center in Lake Worth, FL, our team proudly offers solutions and patient-centered care for addressing retinal damage and treating eye conditions that deal with vitreous fluid or other parts of the eye.
-As a premier eye center serving the Lake Worth, FL and Delray Beach, FL communities, our skilled eye care professionals can help patients with their various ocular needs.
-Please schedule a consultation to learn more about vitrectomy, payment plans, and insurance options.
+As a premier eye center serving Delray Beach, and surrounding Florida communities, our skilled eye care professionals can help patients with their various ocular needs.
+Please schedule a consultation to learn more about vitrectomy in Lake Worth, FL, payment plans, and insurance options.
 We look forward to helping you live with better vision.